clibc/10xEditorEmacsPlugin/README.md

 #### Features
 - Mark emulation
 - Block jump
-- Ring buffer (this feature requires clipboard library.
+- Kill line (this feature requires clipboard library.
 If library is not present Ring buffer will be disabled, but other features going to work just fine)

 #### Commands
 - `EmacsSetCursor` - set mark